“Samsung's Galaxy A51 has the best display at this price.”

 Unlike some other phones in this price range, the Samsung Galaxy A51 does not offer wireless charging.
 It does have 15-watt fast-charging, which is on the slow side for that tech.

-The Samsung Galaxy A51 costs $400 which, as mentioned, puts it in the same price range as the likes of the iPhone SE,
+The Samsung Galaxy A51 costs $400 which, as mentioned, puts it in the same price range as the likes of the iPhone SE, Google Pixel 3a, and Motorola Moto G Stylus.
+The device is available through the Samsung website, as well as Verizon and Sprint.
+Verizon is actually offering the phone for $10 per month for 24 months, bringing the total down to only $240.

 The warranty on the phone is a pretty standard 1-year deal for manufacturer defects — so don’t expect to return the phone if you drop it and the screen cracks.
+If you’re hoping for a discount, take a look at the best smartphone deals and best Samsung Galaxy deals available today.

 The Samsung Galaxy A51 is a solid phone, but it’s up against some even more solid competition.
 That, however, doesn’t make this a bad option.
 With a great display, modern design, and decent camera performance in the right conditions, the Galaxy A51 does have a lot to offer.